 Just like anything in life, there are risks.

-The Rule breakers service is much more volatility and risky than the Stock Advisors service due to its focus on growth companies.
+The Rule breakers service has much more volatility than the Stock Advisors service due to its focus on growth companies.
+When they get it right, their stocks skyrocket as you saw above.

-The Rule Breaker service lives for the following six unique investing criteria:
+The Rule Breaker service performs so well because it looks for stocks with six unique investing criteria:

 - They look for top dogs and first movers in important emerging industries.